 Yardstick numbers Chiemsee: www.chiemsee-yardstick.de/zahlen.html

 "Unfortunately, we have not yet received any rating recommendations for the 2.4mR, probably because this ship is not the typical yardstick aspirant on the coast.

 The DSV list is naturally somewhat coastal-heavy, because the inland lakes expressly have their own district lists, and these differ significantly from the values in the DSV list.

 This is also a good thing because the fleet composition and local wind conditions can be taken into account so much better.

-"Lasse Klötzing starts in his club (PYC) at the Wednesday regattas with a yardstick of 120, It’s okay. ”
+"Lasse Klötzing starts in his club (PYC) at the Wednesday regattas with a yardstick of 120.
+That works to some extent. "

-“We had the number of yard sticks for Lake Chiemsee last year 122 established.
-With two regattas sailed, it turned out that the number is not that bad.
-In a group of keel yachts with yardstick numbers between 2 and 106, I made 122rd place in 13 boats.
-I had the 3th place in the overall ranking of all boat classes under 73 boats. "
+“We had the number of yard sticks for Lake Chiemsee last year 122 set.
+With 2 regattas sailed it turned out that the number is not that bad.
+Among a group of keel yachts with yardstick numbers between 106 and 122, I came 13rd out of 3 boats.
+In the overall ranking of all boat classes among 73 boats, I was 34th. "

-"Loud www.chiemsee-yardstick.de we sail with 122 Points, however, it should be noted that due to the weak winds, the slower boats are rated up to 2 points higher than at Lake Constance or at the DSV. "
+"Loud www.chiemsee-yardstick.de we sail with 122 Points, but it should be noted that because of the weak winds, the slower boats are rated up to 2 points higher than on Lake Constance or the DSV. "

-“The 2.4mR cuts a very good figure in light winds, so there is an impression that it could drive everyone (except the Finns) away and run a lot more height.
-On light wind areas there was a general impression that the yardstick number of 122 was too high.
-T. looked funny.
-With more wind, from 120-3 Bft, however, things change.
+“The 2.4mR cuts a very good figure in light winds, so there is the impression that it could drive away everyone (except for the Finns) and run a lot more altitude.
+In light wind areas there was generally the impression that the yardstick number of 122 is too high, even with 120 we were e.g. T. looked strange.
+With more wind, from 3-4 Bft, things change.

 After long discussions in NRW, we went on a trial basis 117 agreed at BSNW regattas.
 At our internal regattas 120. "